brimdata/zed/docs/tutorials/zq-primer.md

 ```
 Now you can see all the detail.

-This turns out to be so useful, especially with larges amount of messy input data,
+This turns out to be so useful, especially with large amounts of messy input data,
 you will often find yourself fusing data then sampling it, e.g.,
 ```mdtest-command
 echo '{a:1,b:null}{a:null,b:[2,3,4]}' | zq -Z 'fuse | sample' -